jfuellert/AFFEvent/README.md

     - (void)eventHandler:(AFFEvent *)event withArg0:(id)arg0 andArg1:(id)arg1 andArg2:(id)arg2 {}

 ###Event object
 The AFFEvent is the object being sent, much like an NSNotification.
+This event object may be subclassed as needed.
 The event object itself has three accessible properties:

     @property (nonatomic, readonly) id sender;
     @property (nonatomic, readonly) id data;